 What is included: Mountain boots, crampons, hiking poles, sunglasses, all technical equipment used to explore glacier features such as crevasses.

 What is not included: Clothing and lunch.
-Although we have traditionally offered clothing to our guests, our interim Covid operating procedures require that all guests bring their own clothing suitable for the weather.
-As this is an upper elevation alpine area, the weather can sometimes be one of the main challenges.
+As this is an upper elevation alpine area, the weather can be an important factor.
 This can be a very memorable and powerful experience, as long as you have the right clothing.
 We recommend a warm insulating layer and good rain protection.
-For a complete list of clothing recommended for glacier hiking, please see here.
+For a complete list of clothing recommended for the Athabasca Glacier hike, please see here.

 Price: $175/person + 5% GST